 Rationale and Findings

 While ICANN org provides detailed education on name collision, there is no restriction of registrants utilizing a unique identifier for a private zone that collides with a public zone.
 The SSR2 RT believes that the Recently concluded and published Name Collision Analysis Project (NCAP) Report is a step in the right direction to handle the unwanted name collision.
 While the NCAP report provides a deep insight into the name collision problem, the challenges related to the name collisions and their analyses remain something that need to be investigated further with innovative and aggressive strategies.
 More specifically, there is a need to devise a mechanism which allows detection of many (malicious) name collisions that remain unreported as of now.
 The NCAP study does not address these concerns.
 On the contrary, it concluded that there was no "recent" research on name collisions (since 2017) and took the decrease in reported name collisions as an indicator that the current mechanisms are working.
 However, it is important to note that decrease of traditional reporting mechanisms of name collisions may not be seen as absence of name collisions.
 Rather, the SSR2 RT believes that it could be because the nature of occurrence of name collisions might have been changed.
 Moreover, it is noteworthy that there is also a decrease in the delegation of new gTLDs in recent years.

-Besides, the Controlled Interruption Framework mechanism under Collision Occurrence Management Framework has never been tested against evolving name collision attack scenarios.
+Even though the Controlled Interruption Framework was proposed to avoid potential name collision of domain names in the Phase One Report of “Mitigating the Risk of DNS Namespace Collisions with the Controlled Interruption period proposed to be 90 days, the mechanisms under Collision Occurrence Management Framework has never been tested against evolving name collision attack scenarios, which was expected to a continuous process rather than a one-time mechanism.
+Even in the Phase One Report of the study, some investigations are performed over name collisions through unestablished and simple mechanisms of reporting which includes reporting from via email and phone calls from 2LD namespace, the SSR2 RT believes that the reporting mechanisms must be properly established to counter the ever-evolving challenges related to the name collisions.
+This aspect was ignored in the Phase One Study.
+Moreover, the study also discusses several alternate approaches to Controlled Interruption Framework including use of honeypots, DNAME and string-to-string approaches, but these approaches are never considered for implementation.
+This indicates that unless some established mechanism of detection and reporting of the name collisions is established, the success of the Controlled Interruption Framework will never be known.
 Hence, SSR2 RT concludes that name collision is still a challenge to be handled and Implementing the NCAP report along with other necessary steps as mentioned below could help in eliminating the name collisions.

 In addition, the final recommendations of NCAP study, on many occasions, are based on rationale rather than investigations of actual dataset.
 SSR2 RT believes that ICANN org should produce regular findings that can be used to "characterize the nature" of name collisions and investigate the frequency of their occurrences.
 This should be done in the light of recommendations made by the NCAP report while ensuring that the findings are produced independent of any party that has financial interest in the TLD expansion.